 The photo – probably from late 1974 or early 1975 – that was my first contact with Valinka’s staggering looks on the Discogs site while looking around all these ‘exotic’-sounding names that seemed to have populated the ‘Girls Of The Golden East’ scene.
 One doesn’t forget an image like this in a hurry!
 Nor that she was my first Slovak.
 Nor that it wasn’t the west of Slovakia where she originated, but about as far east as one could get.
 Nor that, by my mental arithmetic, she died at just fifty-three.
 She could have turned out to be an absolutely terrible singer with an almost unlistenable voice.
 But no. She was also the most gorgeous voice of her generation of Pop singers in Czechoslovakia.
 Well, no less than Věra Špinarová said so.
 So that is about as good an endorsement as one could get!

-I promised earlier some pictures of Valinka ‘gorgeous in green’.
-Well, this is she in the Spring of 1976 (on an unfortunately unspecifiable date) on the TV show from the studios in Bratislava, ‘Našich deväť’, performing ‘Správnej hoch’.
+After having promised earlier some pictures of Valinka ‘gorgeous in green’, this is she in the Spring of 1976 (on an unfortunately unspecifiable date) – another, as in the case of the ‘Potlesk’ performance, on ‘Našich deväť’ – performing ‘Správnej hoch’.
 The meaning of the title is ‘Office Boy’.
 One would imagine that, around that time, Valinka would have been one of the ultimate fantasies for many an ‘office boy’ of the Czechoslovakia of the age to be at the other end of the telephone line!
 As always it’s ‘those eyes’ that do it.
 If only one could see through a telephone line!